ZehaoJin/causalbh/README.md

 Follow [marginals.ipynb](marginals.ipynb) to calculate exact posteriors, and plot edge/path marginals

 ### 2.3 A CPU workaround
 We here also offer a CPU version to calculate the BGe scores in the case without access to a GPU.
 After generating all possible DAGs, use [cal_bge_cpu.py](cal_bge_cpu.py).
-This CPU approach method is fairly fast for $n\leq5$, but won't be practical for $n>7$.
+This CPU approach is fairly fast for $n\leq5$, but won't be practical for $n>7$.

 ## 3. Extensions: PC, FCI and DAG-GFN